Lawang Sewu: Haunting legend

 According to urban legend, the building is claimed to be haunted.
 According to Michael G. Vann, "decades of neglect" resulted in the abandoned building becoming subject to rumors, and "Ghost stories multiplied as Lawang Sewu truly began to look the part of a haunted house".
-These local ghost stories were "cemented into the national consciousness" with the 2007 horror film Lawang Sewu: Dendam Kuntilanak (Lawang Sewu: Kuntilanak Vengeance).
+These local ghost stories were "cemented into the national consciousness" with the 2007 Indonesian horror film Lawang Sewu: Dendam Kuntilanak (Lawang Sewu: Kuntilanak Vengeance).